 Remember that some Google My Business features are only available for verified accounts, so complete the verification process right away if you haven’t done it yet.

-Use Google’s suite of tools
+Use Google’s tools for business

-These days, businesses working towards improving their professional online image and visibility in search results have a lot of tools to choose from.
+These days, businesses working towards improving their professional online image and visibility in search results have a lot of Google My Business tools to choose from.
 A wealth of free and paid software is already available, and new solutions are being created every day.
 But sometimes simple is best – that’s why we will start with Google’s proprietary tools that can help you boost your results for free.

 1. Google Ads